Oyatsumi/NarutoBrowserMmorpg/README.md

 	-> Change the database name (on the top of your .sql file, e.g., Database: `newname`) according to your preferences and the name of your mySQL table.

-3) Change the config.php file within the "src" folder to your mysql connection parameters, don't change the prefix "dk_".
+3) Change the config.php file within the "src" folder to your mysql connection parameters, don't change the prefix "dk".

 	-> The SQL file contains the tables named with this prefix, so please do not change it.